E-Holmstroem/Artillary-Boats/README.md

 ### Dependencies

-* A programm which can run the file 'Artillary Boats v2-sin' (programm used while programming was Visual Studio 2022)
+* A programm which can run the file 'Artillary Boats v2-sin' (programme used while programming was Visual Studio 2022)

 ### Installing